okx/ERCs-zkkyc/ERCS/erc-XXXX.md

 ## Motivation

-KYC is a critical component in various services, aimed at ensuring that customer identity information meets legal and regulatory requirements.
+KYC is critical for ensuring that customer identity information meets legal and regulatory requirements.
+It simplifies the customer onboarding process by allowing existing KYC information to be reused for third-party verification of personhood, age, and nationality without disclosing details to third parties.

-By using existing KYC information, customers can easily complete third-party personhood, age, and nationality verification.
-KYC information is highly confidential, and it is essential to trust that a client\'s KYC information meets the requirements (also known as claim) without disclosing the details to third parties.
-This is a crucial step in simplifying the customer onboarding process.
+As the Web3 ecosystem evolves, the lack of standardization among Zero-Knowledge-based KYC issuers presents significant challenges.
+Users cannot seamlessly reuse KYC credentials across different On-chain projects, leading to repeated and fragmented verification processes.
+This fragmentation increases development costs and results in an inconsistent user experience.

-The motivation behind this proposal is to create a standard that can be adopted by KYC holders and third-party dApps.
-By enabling on-chain verification, the possibility of privacy leaks can be greatly reduced.
+This proposal aims to create a standard for KYC Issuers and third-party dApps to enable on-chain verification, reduce privacy leaks, and foster trust in the confidentiality of KYC information.
+By addressing these issues, we aim to provide a streamlined, user-friendly KYC experience and facilitate wider adoption of decentralized applications.

-This proposal fosters trust in customers by guaranteeing the privacy of their KYC information, thereby enabling them to confidently participate in a wider range of on-chain and off-chain activities that require the use of their KYC information.
+In essence, we seek to standardize the interface and structure of KYC metadata to enable dApps to verify user identities seamlessly across different issuers.

 ## Specification